Jay Graydon. Official Web Site. Homepage Home Contact us Sonic Thrust Records Buy Jay's Albums

 Horizontal Bar

-Since you by now (November 1996) are familiar with the "Twilight Zone/Twilight Tone" solo - (I hope you noted that I didn't say "now you know how to play") - it is time for a new solo for your musical education.
-How about the famous PEG solo from the Steely Dan album AJA?
-I guess all of you already know that this guitar solo by Jay was the only solo that could please Donald Fagen of the Dan.
-Seven or eight other guitarists tried in vain!
+Since you by now (November 1996) are familiar with the "Twilight Zone/Twilight Tone" solo - (I hope you noticed that I didn't say "now you know how to play") - it is time for a new solo for your musical education.

 Again, guitar notation published by permission of the guitar magazine "Guitar For The Practicing Musician".